Matching complexes of polygonal line tilings: Independence complexes

 Recall that a subset $S$ of $V(G)$ is independent if $G[S]$ has no edges.
 The {\it independence complex $I(G)$ of $G$} is the (abstract) simplicial complex whose vertex set is $V(G)$ and whose simplices are the independent sets of $G$.

 The following proposition is easily deduced from the definition.

 \begin{prop} If $G$ is a disjoint union $G_1 \sqcup G_2$ of subgraphs $G_1$ and $G_2$, then $I(G) = I(G_1) * I(G_2)$. \end{prop}

 Here $*$ denotes the join of simplicial complexes.
-Thus if $G$ has a connected component whose independence complexes is contractible, then $I(G)$ is also contractible.
+Thus if $G$ has a connected component whose independence {complex} is contractible, then $I(G)$ is also contractible.
 In particular, if $G$ has an isolated vertex, then $I(G)$ is contractible.

 For a simplicial complex $K$ and a vertex $v$ in $K$, we write $K \setminus v$ to indicate the simplicial complex whose simplices are the simplices in $K$ not containing $v$.
 Let ${\rm link}_K(v)$ be the link of $K$ at $v$.
 Clearly, there is a cofiber sequence